Editorial

 How to Read a Cocktail Menu Like You Know What You Are Doing

 A well-designed cocktail menu is a document with a point of view.
 Learn how to read it properly and you'll order better, drink better, and occasionally have a genuinely interesting conversation with the person making your drink.
 Our editors have sat at hundreds of cocktail bars across dozens of cities.
 Here is what the menu is actually telling you, and how to use it.
+For those interested in going deeper into the craft, our guide on how to do a cocktail masterclass walks you through what to expect, how to choose the right one, and what the best bars around the world offer.

 What the Menu Structure Tells You

 Before you read a single cocktail, look at how the menu is organised.
 A cocktail bar's menu structure is a direct expression of what the bar believes matters.
 Some organise by base spirit; others by flavour profile; others by occasion or mood.
-The most considered programmes organise around a narrative — a theme, a sourcing philosophy, a set of seasonal ingredients.
+The most considered programmes organise around a narrative: a theme, a sourcing philosophy, a set of seasonal ingredients.
 The organisation tells you what the bartender wants you to think about first.

-LESSON 01
+1. 01

 The Base Spirit Section

-LESSON 02
+2. 02

 The Flavour Profile Section

-LESSON 03
+3. 03

 The Narrative or Themed Menu